Lanxin-MRDVS/Application-Algorithms/pallet-recognition-user-guide-eagle-m-series-camera.md

 Rotation Center to Optical Center Distance: When set to 0, it assumes the optical center overlaps with the rotation center.
 If they are not aligned, enter the actual distance.
 You must enter the actual distance from the camera's optical center to the forklift's rotation center.

-Fork Arm Position (Depth to Tray Edge): This parameter defines the additional insertion distance the forklift arm needs to travel after reaching the front edge of the pallet.
+Fork Arm Position (Depth to Tray Edge): This parameter defines the fork insertion depth, which means the distance forklift arms need to travel after reaching the front edge of the pallet.
 It acts as a safety margin to ensure the forks are fully and securely inserted under the pallet.

 <p align="center"><img src="https://github.com/user-attachments/assets/cd0cc029-04f3-4801-a8c8-42fc44a7e9b8" alt="PixPin_2026-06-10_11-31-24"><br><em>Figure 7: Parameters</em></p>

-Pallet Teaching (It is recommended to perform two calibrations): \[Pallet Teaching (Near)]: Position the pallet 200mm away from the forklift forks to perform near-end calibration.
+Pallet Teaching (It is recommended to perform two calibrations): \[Pallet Teaching (Near)]: Position the pallet 1300mm away from the camera to perform near-end calibration.
 This step determines the pallet's height, lateral offset, heading angle, and roll angle. \[Pallet Teaching (Far)]: After near-end calibration, proceed with far-end calibration (secondary teaching).
-For example, if the camera recognizes the pallet distance as 1300mm during near-end calibration, drive the forklift straight backward by approximately 400–800mm without any angular or lateral movement.
+For example, if the camera recognizes the pallet distance as 1300mm during near-end calibration, drive the forklift straight backward by approximately 500–800mm without any angular or lateral movement.
 Perform far-end calibration when the distance to the pallet reaches 1.8–2.4m.
 This step determines the camera's pitch angle.
 Note: \[Pallet Teaching (Far)] tab is only available after \[Pallet Teaching (Near)] is successful.

 <p align="center"><img src="https://github.com/user-attachments/assets/eadf1f1c-7927-4a4f-bcd9-3a4572537e45" alt="PixPin_2026-06-10_11-31-24"><br><em>Figure 8: Pallet Teaching</em></p>